 Shepherd Farm is a community outreach project of the Episcopal Church of the Good Shepherd.
 Its purpose is to establish and maintain a vegetable and herb garden to help feed the hungry.
 We welcome visitors and volunteers.
-If you want to pitch in or get an orientation to the garden, we have garden team members on hand every Saturday from 9 to noon and most Monday and Wednesday evenings from 5:45 to 7:45 pm.
+If you want to pitch in or get an orientation to the garden, we have garden team members on hand every Saturday from 9 a.m. to noon and most Tuesday and Thursday mornings.

 We will need many hearts and hands to make this outreach project a success.
 If you are interested in helping, please consider: